CYoJkoY/CapsLock-/README.md

-Understood!
-Here is the revised, professional **README.md** in pure English, including all your latest features like the Clipboard History and the Resizable Preview GUI.
-You can copy and paste this directly into your GitHub repository.

----

 # CapsLock-Extension 🚀

 A high-performance system enhancement tool built with **AutoHotkey v2**.
 This script transforms the underutilized `CapsLock` key into a versatile **Super-Modifier (Mod-key)**, streamlining text navigation, window management, and introducing a unique **Clipboard-to-File** workflow—all without losing the native CapsLock functionality.